stucco/relation-extractor/README.md

 # Relation Extraction
-Library to create vertices and edges from a document annotated with cyber-entity labels and a list of relationship patterns between these cyber entities.
+Library to create vertices and edges from a document annotated with cyber-entity labels and a set of SVMs and feature models to predict relationships between these cyber entities.

 ## Dependency
 The Relation Extraction library shares object models with the Entity Extraction library.
 To install the dependency locally: